 Financing Your Home Improvement Projects

 Many home buyers tap into the equity in their homes to complete home improvements.
-Benchmark Federal Credit Union currently offers members several loan options, including a Fixed Home Equity Loan and a HELOC.
+Benchmark Federal Credit Union currently offers members several loan options, including a Fixed Home Equity Loan and an Ultimate HELOC.
 Both are excellent solutions to help take advantage of the equity in your home for home improvement projects.
 When financing a remodel, be sure to set aside about 10 to 15% of your budget for unexpected expenses.
 You want to be sure you have enough to complete your project.